 6) Mitigate invasive species and diseases

-1) Develop the strategic plan for invasive species by pulling stakeholders together and creating a steering committee of the different governments and jurisdictions who are working on the Reservation
+1) Develop the strategic plan for invasive species by pulling stakeholders together and creating a steering committee of the different governments and jurisdictions who are working in the Blackfeet Nation

 Goal 5: Support healthy livestock operations